Anti-inflammatory Tablets NSAIDs

 After a single dose, they work at least as well as paracetamol to ease pain.
 A short course of an anti-inflammatory medicine is an option to ease short bouts of painful conditions.

-How do anti-inflammatory painkillers work?
+How do anti-inflammatory tablets work?

-They work by blocking (inhibiting) the effect of chemicals (enzymes) called cyclo-oxygenase (COX) enzymes.
+NSAIDs work by blocking (inhibiting) the effect of chemicals (enzymes) called cyclo-oxygenase (COX) enzymes.
 COX enzymes help to make other chemicals called prostaglandins.
 Some prostaglandins are involved in the production of pain and inflammation at sites of injury or damage.
 A reduction in prostaglandin production reduces pain and inflammation.

 There are two types of COX enzymes - COX-1 and COX-2.
 It is the COX-2 enzyme that is mainly involved in making the prostaglandins that are involved with pain and inflammation.
 Anti-inflammatory painkillers are sometimes classified into two main groups: